mohaque0/cradle/README.md

 ```

 # Building Cradle
-Cradle is written as separate header files found under `includes` that are collected into a single `build/includes/builder.hpp` file by running `compile.py`.
-Including this single `builder.hpp` file in the `build.cpp` configuration is sufficient.
+Cradle is written as separate header files found under `includes` that are collected into a single `build/includes/cradle.hpp` file by running `compile.py`.
+Including this single `cradle.hpp` file in the `build.cpp` configuration will allow you to use cradle.